 Not so with the sauce, the secret to Mario Batali’s marinara success: shredded carrots.
 I loved this sauce and encourage you to make huge amounts and freeze it, but admittedly Rao’s flavor intensity is hard to replicate in rapid-fire pace of our dinnertime.
 I suggest making double Mario’s sauce and letting it brew all day in a crockpot for a truly potent marinara.

-turkey meatballs & homemade marinara sauce
+turkey meatballs simmered in mario’s marinara

 preptime: 25 minutes (both balls & sauce) 4-6 servings